SarahDbnr/adl_SteinVI/docs/source/get_started.md

 This guide will help you set up and run Stein Variation Inference algorithms for Bayesian Neural Networks (BNNs).
 Our project leverages a particle-based variational inference method, to approximate Bayesian posterior distributions over the weights of neural networks.

 Bayesian Neural Networks provide a probabilistic approach to machine learning, capturing model uncertainty in predictions, which is especially useful for tasks such as regression and classification.
-This repository provides implementations and extensions of Stein Variation Gradient Descent (SVGD) and Stein Variational Newton Method (SVN), based on the python library [Blackjax](https://blackjax-devs.github.io/blackjax/), for Bayesian Neural Networks.
+This repository provides implementations and extensions of Stein Variation Gradient Descent (SVGD) and Stein Variational Newton Method (SVN), based on the python library [Blackjax](https://blackjax-devs.github.io/blackjax/), for BNNs.

 ## Collaborative Work
 This repository is a collaborative effort between **Sarah Deubner**, **Kilian Runnwerth**, and **Luke-Liam Bergmeier**.